1. Overview

 Do not start the internal simulations: both the vsdm server simulation and the internal ZetaGuard must not be started in the compose configuration.

-# In compose-local.yaml: comment out the include of compose-vsdm-server.yaml
+# In compose-local.yaml: comment out the include of compose-vsdm-services.yaml

 -